HaomingChen1998/Portfolio-Project/Learning Note/Python Quick Help/README.md

 df['Gender'].value_counts()                     # count the number of occurrences of each unique value.
-Ex: Male 30, Female 29 pd.DataFrame(np.random.rand(4,8))                # Create an example DataFrame to quickly show something pd.to_numeeric(df.col_three, errors='coerce'.fillna(0)
+Ex: Male 30, Female 29 pd.DataFrame(np.random.rand(4,8))                # Create an example DataFrame to quickly show something pd.to_numeeric(df.col_three, errors='coerce'.fillna(0) movies[movies.genre.isin(['Action', 'Drama', 'Western'])] # Show rows where genre column is Action OR Drama OR Western.
+Add~ before movies.genre for is not.
 ```